jenahparman/fall23-cs625/HW1-report.md

 - Mango
 - Kiwi

 *Write a single paragraph that demonstrates the use of italics, bold, bold italics, code, and includes a link.
-The paragraph does not have to make sense.*
+The paragraph does not have to make sense.*\
+The girl was reading a book called ***The Self-Taught Programmer:*** *The Definitive Guide to Programming Professionally*.
+She took a break from reading to write her **first** program: `print("Hello, World!")`.
+After successfully running the program, she shared her excitement on [her blog](https://www.google.com/).

 *Create a level 3 heading*